Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsubsection{Intelligent vehicles, robots, and drones}

-Recently, DNNs have been widely used to lead a variety of mobile platforms such as drones, robots, and vehicles, in order to achieve critical tasks such as autonomous navigation and human safety monitoring.
-In this context, intelligent transportation systems have become an important source of ubiquitous data, e.g., Internet of Vehicles (IoV).
-For example, authors in \cite{traffic_flow, traffic_congestion,GPS3,GPS4} used the GPS data from taxis and bikes as an input to their CNN models to forecast the traffic flow and predict the potential congestions.
-Learning from GPS data can be categorized as outdoor localization, which is also called location aware DL services.
-Motivated by the revolutionary development of image processing DL services, applications such as driving assistance, autonomous driving, and mobility mapping have become more reliable and commonly used in intelligent mobile systems.
+Recently, DNNs have been widely used to lead a variety of mobile platforms such as drones, robots, and vehicles, in order to achieve critical tasks.
+In this context, applications such as driving assistance, autonomous driving, and mobility mapping have become more reliable and commonly used in intelligent mobile systems.
 As an example, in \cite{self_driving}, the captured image from the vehicle front facing camera is used to decide the steering angle and keep the car in the middle of the lane.
-Authors in \cite{sign_recognition} designed a traffic sign recognition system that outperforms the humans' detection by 0.62\% and boosts self-driving efficiency.
-The ever-improving online learning techniques are broadly exploited for UAVs/robots guidance, including the works in \cite{drone1,drone2} where drones learn how to navigate and avoid obstacles while searching target objects.
-Several start-ups are using DL for their self-driving systems, such as prime-air UAVs of Amazon used to deliver packages \cite{prime_air}, Uber self-navigating cars \cite{Uber}, and the smart delivery robots widely used in many hospitals during the Covid-19 pandemic to avoid contact with patients \cite{smart_robots}.
-Finally, the distinctive performance of drones/robots encouraged the emergence of more critical and sophisticated missions; many of them were not even envisaged a couple of decades ago, including military border surveillance, oil/gas offshore inspection, and forest fire detection \cite{fire_detection} based on image processing DL services.
+The ever-improving online learning is broadly exploited for UAVs/robots guidance, including the work in \cite{drone1} where drones learn how to navigate and avoid obstacles while searching target objects.
+Several start-ups are also using DL for their self-driving systems, such as prime-air UAVs of Amazon used to deliver packages \cite{prime_air}, and Uber self-navigating cars \cite{Uber}.